We Love —

 - A shuttle from the boat company will take you back to Hanoi, before you take a private car to Hanoi airport for your flight to Hue.

-- Meet your driver (without guide) and transfer to your hotel.
+- Meet your driver (without a guide) and transfer to your hotel.

 Overnight stay in Hue in the hotel of your chosen category.

-- Breakfast at the hotel, free time to explore the city at your leisure or optional city tour at an additional cost.
+- Breakfast at the hotel, leisure time to explore the city at your leisure or an optional city tour at an additional cost.

 Overnight stay in Hue in the hotel of your chosen category.